 Economics - Minor

-This minor is offered in the College for Women only.
-At least three of the five courses counted for the minor must be taken in residence at St. Catherine University.
+This minor is offered through the College for Women.
+At least three of the five required courses must be completed in residence at St. Catherine University.

 Code | Title | Credits |